23 SEPT 2020 // Helmholtz virtual data science career day 2020

 To make the Helmholtz AI Kick-off event accessible to our entire community, we will provide live streaming of the event on our website.
-You are most welcome to join us - stay tuned!
+You are most welcome to join us!

 Additionally, you can join the discussion in Twitter through the hashtag #helloHelmholtzAI.

 19-21 FEB 2020 // Hacking for Health: Helmholtz AI health hackathon

 UPDATE 14.02.2020 >> REGISTRATION CLOSED - Thank you!

 In the face of increasingly complex health issues, here at Helmholtz AI central unit - Munich we want to bring together motivated people across the Helmholtz Association to solve real-world challenges through cross-disciplinary collaboration and innovative AI/ML methods.
 Are you up for the challenge?
 Here's what you need to do: